What is a Sunday morning without some Cape Malay Koe’sister and coffee?

 - Cover with cling wrap and a tea towel and again place on top of the warm oven with an ajar door until risen to double in size (or just leave in a warm place to naturally double in size).

-- Pinch off pieces and roll into golf-sized balls with oiled hands and place on an oiled surface.
+- Pinch off pieces, roll them into golf-sized balls with oiled hands, and place them on an oiled surface.

 - Leave to rise again while you make your syrup.

 - Once ready, heat the oil in a large pan or deep pot, over medium heat.

 - Pull koeksisters into an oblong shape and fry, until golden brown, turning once.

 - Place in a colander (or cullender) which is sitting on a paper towel.